Samsung/tizen-docs/docs/application/native/guides/ui/overview.md

 - [Tizen Window System Shell (TZSH)](tizen-ws-shell.md)

-  You can use the Tizen window system shell if you are manipulating windows of the sytem graphical user interfaces (GUI) services such as the quickpanel.
-It allows developers to control windows of system GUI services and be notified state changes of them within an application.
-Most applications don't need to use the tzsh's functionalities.
-However, some applications may want to perform manipulation of system GUI service's window in certain situations.
+  You can use the TZSH to manipulate the windows of the sytem graphical user interfaces (GUI) services such as the quickpanel.
+It allows you to control the windows of system GUI services and get notifications about the state changes of each window within an application.
+Not all applications require to use the TZSH's functionalities.
+However, in some cases, certain applications may require to perform manipulation of system GUI service's window.

 ## Related Information
 - Dependencies